february 12, 2026

 what you actually need help with

 Not every therapist works with every issue equally well.
 Someone great at couples therapy may not have strong trauma training.
 A therapist who specializes in eating disorders may not have EMDR experience.
-Being specific about what you're coming in with helps you filter faster, and it helps the therapist honestly assess whether they're the right fit for you, which is what you both want.
+Being specific about what you're coming in with helps you filter faster — whether that's burnout, trauma, anxiety, or something harder to name.
+It helps the therapist honestly assess whether they're the right fit for you, which is what you both want.

 where to actually look